sertdfyguhi/earth-curvature/README.md

 # Earth Curvature Calculator

-A online calculator for the earth's curvature.
+A online calculator for the earth's curvature with a visualization of the calculation.

 Website: https://sertdfyguhi.github.io/earth-curvature/